pl853/Advanced-Databases-Guide/README.md

 Transaction Control language (TCL) is used to create transactions and control them.

-DML
+{examples will be implented later}

 Normalization
 The main reason normalization is used is because it improves the way the database is designed.
+It is the process of converting the tables of a database into other tables in some normal form( will be explained later).
 Normalization uses decomposition to eliminate anomalies and redundancy.
 This is neccesary since it wil:
 - minimze te storage space used by relations
   When you join two separate tables you use less storage space then putting everything in the same table.
 - eliminate anomalies in a database (redundancy | overbodigheden)